Rukmini-Meda/DSA-Diary/README.md

 ## DSA Diary

-Diary of important tools and techniques learnt everyday practicing DSA and CP
+Includes all problems practiced, important tips and concepts learnt everyday in Data Structures, Algorithms and Competitive Programming.